 Buyers should be careful when buying an apartment in a mixed use building where the commercial units are separately owned because the offering plan can give unfair advantages to the commercial unit owner.
 Buyers should be especially wary if the commercial units are retained by the sponsor, owned by an affiliate of the sponsor or have been sold to a third party by the sponsor.

 The most common trick played by shady developers is to retain the commercial unit for themselves, or to sell it to a related party.
 They’ll then write the offering plan in such a way as to give special rights and few responsibilities to the commercial unit owner.

-And one of the most common tricks played by the original developer is to specify in the original offering plan limits on what common charges the commercial unit will be liable for.
 For example, the below excerpt is from an offering plan for a re-development in Lower Manhattan that came to the market half a decade ago.

 Do the percentages allocated to the commercial unit sound fair considering that it occupies the bottom two floors of a ten floor building?

 In any budget year, Common Charges may be assessed against the Commercial Unit for the following expenses, only in the percentages provided, and no other expenses that are included in Common Charges may be charged to the Commercial Unit:

 (i) 2.2% of each of the following building wide charges: electricity;

 (ii) 4.0% of each of the following building wide charges: repairs and maintenance, supplies, payroll and elevator maintenance and repairs; and